naimchoudhry/iTunesMedia/README.md

 # Description

-iTunesMedia is a demo app which provides functionality for searching and displaying iTunes Media.
+iTunesMedia is a demo project which provides functionality for searching and displaying iTunes Media.
 It uses the open Apple API ‘itunes.apple.com/search', and searches through the categories: ebooks, albums, songs, podcasts, tv shows, tv episodes, movies, iPhone apps, iPad apps, and mac apps.
 Every time a new search term is entered, the app will search all categories for the term and display the results.
 The results limit is set by the app to retrieve 50 items on each search category, and when in details list mode for a category, more results are automatically fetched when the user scrolls to the bottom of the list using the API paging facility.
 When the app is re-started, the last search term queried is used to load the startup content.

 This is a universal app, targeting iPhone and iPad and requires iOS 18 in order to use the new Tab View with sidebar mode on iPads.
-On iPhones the app works in both portrait and landscape modes.
+On iPhone's the app works in both portrait and landscape modes.
+Media items can be previewed using force touch on an item to bring up a preview and context menu.

+On iPads, the app supports split view and fully resizable views, so when in compact mode due to split screen, the tab bar style will mimick the iPhone tab bar style (elements at bottom).

 Dark mode and dynamic text are fully supported.
 The app is written using SwiftUI.
 Testings is implemented using the new ‘Swift Testing’ framework introduced with Xcode 16.